 Estimated Reading Time: 15 mins

-Even with all the improvement and investment I’ve made in my life for the better, the final day before my period is due, still happens to be the most difficult to endure – when it comes to PMDD.
+Even with all the improvements I’ve made in my life, those final few days before my period is due, still happen to be the most difficult to endure when it comes to PMDD.

-The one (and only) positive take-away is, it helps me identify exactly when my period is about to start.
+The one (and only) positive take-away is, it helps me recognise exactly when my period is about to start.
+Despite this, those last few days still tend to be the most difficult part of my month.

 Image by freepik